An Efficient Modular Exponentiation Proof Scheme: Abstract

 \section{Abstract}

-We present an efficient proof scheme for any instance of left-to-right modular exponentiation, used in the Fermat probable prime test.
-Specifically, we show that for any $(a,n,r,m)$ the claim $a^n\equiv r\pmod m$ can be proven and verified with an overhead negligible compared to the computational cost of the exponentiation.
-Our work generalizes the Gerbicz-Pietrzak double check scheme, greatly improving the efficiency of general probabilistic primality tests in distributed searches for primes such as PrimeGrid.
+We present an efficient proof scheme for any instance of left-to-right modular exponentiation, used in many computational tests for primality.
+Specifically, we show that for any $(a,n,r,m)$ the correctness of a computation $a^n\equiv r\pmod m$ can be proven and verified with an overhead negligible compared to the computational cost of the exponentiation.
+Our work generalizes the Gerbicz-Pietrzak proof scheme used when $n$ is a power of $2$, and has been successfully implemented at PrimeGrid, doubling the efficiency of distributed searches for primes.

 { {\bf Keywords:} Distributed computing, Primality testing, Proof schemes, Forking arguments} } {

 }